Closing on a home usually takes about a month, but it can feel like a year.

 - Amica: A few years ago, Amica would’ve been considered a lesser-known company.
 It has grown rapidly in recent years, partly through word-of-mouth.
 The company excels at responding quickly and efficiently when you file a claim.
 It won’t be the cheapest option, but it’s one of the best.

 - Allied: Nationwide Insurance backs Allied Insurance Co.’s policies, which means you can tap into bundled policy discounts if you already have Nationwide policies.
-Allied makes our list because it’s strong customer service record and reasonable rates.
+Allied makes our list because it’s a strong customer service record and reasonable rates.